BasicWolf/archived-kaylee/doc/installation.rst

 To test whether you have install Kaylee successfully, let's run a demo "Hash cracker" application.

-Kaylee is designed to easily interact with any Python web framework.
-Out of the box Kaylee contains extensions for
-`Flask`_ and `Django`_
-frameworks.
-To start the demo activate the virtual environment, run ``python src/bin/run.py`` from the package and open the browser with the corresponding address and port (e.g. the default address of Flask is http://127.0.0.1:5000).
+To start the demo activate the virtual environment, run ``python demo/run.py`` from the package and open the browser with the corresponding address and port (e.g. the default address of Flask is http://127.0.0.1:5000).